hypercube-lab/hypercube/README.md

 # Contact

-For academia collabration, please feel free to contact us at hypercube-lab@apexdex.fund.
+For academia inquiries, please feel free to contact us at hypercube-lab@apexdex.fund.

-For general inquaries
+For general inquiries, please feel to contact us at team@hypercube-lab.org

+For business inquiries, please contact at info@sqtech.com

 # Future of HyperCube